nebrius/reduxology/README.md

 There aren't any actual APIs for working with actions in React+Redux, but they're an important concept.
 In traditional React, an action is an object with a `type` property that reducers use to determine how to react to them.
 In many ways, actions are a lot like standard events in JavaScript with only minor differences in shape.

 In Redux Wiring, actions are modified to look more like events in vanilla JavaScript.
-In Redux Wiring, actions are not an object with a `type` property, but rather a pair of entities: a string identifying the type of event, and an arbitrary piece of data representing the reset of the action.
-Containers and reducers both interact with actions with this same abstraction, as we'll see in the sections on reducers and container below.
+In Redux Wiring, actions are not an object with a `type` property, but rather a relationship between a string identifying the type of event, and arbitrary piece(s) of data representing the rest of the action.
+Containers and reducers both interact with actions with this same abstraction, as we'll see in the sections on reducers and containers below.

 ### State

 State has been remixed in Redux Wiring so that it looks a lot like actions, for similar reasons.
-A _subsection_ of state, i.e. the part of state created by a single reducer, now has an accompanying _data type_.
-This data type is directly analagous to an action type, and is used to differentiate one subsection of data from another.
+A _slice_ of state, i.e. the part of state created by a single reducer, now has an accompanying _slice type_.
+This slice type is directly analagous to an action type, and is used to differentiate one slice of data from another.
 This is the largest change from typical Redux.

-In Redux, this subsection is implicit in the structure of the store for data consumers, and implicit in the `combineReducers` calls for reducers.
-In Redux Wiring, the data type is used to explicitly define subsections.
+In Redux, the location of this slice in the store is implicit in the structure of the store for data consumers, and implicit in the `combineReducers` calls for reducers.
+In Redux Wiring, the slice type is used to explicitly define the slice location.
 As we'll see below, consuming state in a container now looks a lot like using a `Map` object, except that there is no setter.

 ### Reducers

 To create a reducer, we use the `createReducer()` method.
-We pass in two arguments: the data type, and the data to initialize this reducer with.
+We pass in two arguments: the slice type, and the data to initialize this reducer with.
 This method returns an object that we can register _action handlers_ with.
 An action handler is very similar to an event handler.
 An action handler listens for a specific action type, and calls the method when the action type is dispatched.

 There is are two core differences between an action handler and an event listener.
 Each action type can only have _one_ action handler associated with it, and `registerActionHandler` will throw an exception if you try to register more than one handler.
 This is because of the second core difference: action handlers return the new state at the end, whereas event listeners don't return anything.
 This returned value is the new state created from the old state and the action.
 Allowing more than one action handler would make the multiple return values ambiguous.